ostrosco/comms-rs/src/prn/README.md

 This is different than the Wiki graphics, and I chose it because it matches the feedback polynomials in standard form better in my opinion.

+A final note regarding the arguments to the constructor: be careful to size the input type as the type with the desired LFSR length.
+If you simply do something like `let mut node = prns(0xC0, 1);` you'll get a 32 bit LFSR, which may not be what you want.
+Doing `let mut node = prns(0xC0 as u8, 1);` indicates to the node internals that you want an 8 bit LSFR implementation.

 ### Example Useage

 ``` rust